Home โ€บ Destinations โ€บ Europe โ€บ Greece

 3. Visit the Monastiraki Flea Market of Athens

-In search of a nice gift or souvenir, you may also discover porcelain dishes, vinyl records, and handmade jewelry.
+In search of a lovely gift or souvenir?
+You may also discover porcelain dishes, vinyl records and handmade jewelry.
 When you need a break from shopping, you can get a drink at some of the many cafes in Monastiraki Square.

-If you want to discover as much as you can, visiting ancient sites near the Monastiraki, such as the ruins of Hadrian’s Library and the Roman Agora, as well as the Tzistarakis Mosque from the 18th century, can be a good idea.
+While you’re there, you can visit ancient sites near the Monastiraki, such as the ruins of Hadrian’s Library and the Roman Agora, as well as the Tzistarakis Mosque from the 18th century.

 4. Learn More About Ancient Greece at the National Archaeological Museum